kevinkroo/weeklyur/README.md

 ----

 ### To automate:

+This could be automated by capturing in ruby script, including in roostify-core and running as scheduled task via cron.
+Report success/completion via logger / syslog.

 - Just one of the SELECT statements below is different (dev: email as Username instead of sso_reference_id as Username).
 Fix this or use conditional?